Modified on: November 6, 2017

 Expresso Yourself Coffeehouse

-Our coffeehouse is in its seventh year and is a popular event which takes place each month on a Saturday (with summers off).
+Our coffeehouse is a popular event which takes place each month on a Saturday evening (with summers off).
 The first portion of the evening is open mic.
 It’s not just for musicians: story tellers, poets, comics, crafts people with an interesting presentation, and others are welcome.
 The second part of the evening features a headline act from within the church or the community.
 Check our calendar each month to see which Saturday the Coffeehouse will occur.